ember-learn/ember-help-wanted/README.md

 # Ember-Help-Wanted

-FORKED: This is a temporary fork.
-This fork is deployed to: https://reverent-payne-ff0fd1.netlify.com/

 This app is designed to help new folks to the Ember ecosystem find issues to work on that most need help.
 The goal would be for this to work well for project nights for meetups, conferences and anyone else interested in hacking on various projects while